By Wendy Stoltz / Last Modified On January 15, 2023

 - Some recipes suggest using a food processor to cut butter into dough’s and crusts.
 If you don’t have a food processor, simply cut butter in with a pastry blender or fork and knife.

-Do you have any baking tips you want to share?
+Do you have any gluten free baking tips you want to share?
 Leave a comment so others can learn too.
 Happy Baking!